 Intermittent fasting can be a great way to induce autophagy.
 During intermittent fasting, you increase the duration between your meals and avoid consuming in-between snacks.
 Slowly increasing your fasting timeline will help your body achieve natural cleansing.

-Few tips to follow;
+Few tips to follow while fasting for autophagy:

 - Stay hydrated – Water is essential for the exfoliation of toxins.
 Consume more and more water, lemon juice, or other fruits without any added sugar.